plausible/wordpress/readme.txt

 == Description ==

-Plausible Analytics is a simple, open-source, lightweight and privacy-friendly web analytics alternative to Google Analytics.
+Plausible Analytics is an easy to use, open-source, lightweight and privacy-friendly web analytics alternative to Google Analytics.

 Plausible Analytics doesn’t use cookies and is fully compliant with GDPR, CCPA and PECR.
-Made and hosted in the EU 🇪🇺.
+Made and hosted in the EU, powered by European-owned cloud infrastructure 🇪🇺  🇪🇺.

 Take a look at [the live demo](https://plausible.io/plausible.io).